Notes for Programming Language Experts

 In the Wolfram Language, everything is a symbolic expression that represents its own value—with only specific functions having side effects of modifying expressions "in place."

-The Wolfram Language is a compatible evolution of the language in Mathematica, which has maintained almost perfect backward compatibility for more than 25 years.
+The Wolfram Language is a compatible evolution of the language in Mathematica, which has maintained almost perfect backward compatibility for more than three decades.